Schumann: a love story

 WHY MAKE A DANCE FILM?

+Creating a dance film unlocks possibilities beyond live theatre.
+It allows precise storytelling through visual techniques like editing and scene-setting, ensuring emotional impact and accessibility.
 Unlike live performances, films can reach a global audience via streaming platforms.
 Films are also permanent, enabling inclusion in international festivals and ensuring the work’s longevity.

-Our history of award-winning projects, such as 'Leap of Faith' (2022), illustrates how dance films resonate deeply and endure.
+Our history of award-winning projects, such as 'Leap of Faith' illustrates how dance films resonate deeply and endure.

-SCHUMANN aims to blend movement and cinema to share our story widely and preserve its impact for years to come.
+Schumann: a love story, aims to blend movement and cinema to share our story widely and preserve its impact for years to come.